Myanmar–Sri Lanka relations: Modern relations

 In 1949, soon after the independence of both countries, resident embassies were quickly established.
 The two countries continued their history of religious exchange during the Sixth Buddhist Council, hosted by Burma from 1954 to 1956.
-The Sri Lankan delegation played a leading role in the deliberations of the council of 2500 monks.
+The Sri Lankan delegation played a leading role in the deliberations of the council, attended by 2500 monks.

 The first state visit between the two post-colonial countries was in 1966 when Ne Win visited Sri Lanka.
 Prime Minister Sirimavo Bandaranaike paid Sri Lanka's first official visit to Myanmar in 1976.
 In the 1976 visit, a joint commission for bilateral cooperation was established.

 In 2004, Myanmar hosted the fourth World Buddhist Summit, a convention of monks first held in 1998 Japan.
 Due to boycotts over the military junta's human rights record, Japan's Nenbutsushu sect boycotted the meeting.
 However, the prime minister of Sri Lanka Mahinda Rajapaksa made an appearance at the conference with Myanmar's leader Than Shwe.